Best AI Stocks to Buy: Smart Artificial Intelligence Investments

 This early commitment, followed by deeper funding and technical integration, gave Microsoft a front-row seat to the generative AI revolution.
 It also provided a strategic boost to Azure, positioning it as the cloud of choice for a growing wave of AI-powered workloads.

-Microsoft's Foundry is used by developers at over 70,000 companies to design, customize, and manage AI agents.
-And, just four months after launch, the Agent Service is already being used by more than 10,000 organizations to build and scale specialized AI agents.
+Microsoft's Foundry is used by developers at over 80,000 companies to design, customize and manage AI agents.
+And more than 10,000 organizations are using its Foundry Agent Service to build and scale specialized AI agents.

 GitHub Copilot has become a cornerstone of developer productivity.
 It's no longer just a code-completion tool; with features like agent mode, Autofix, and Code Review, it now helps detect bugs, suggest improvements, even remediate vulnerabilities automatically.
-Microsoft reports over 15 million Copilot users — a fourfold increase from a year ago.
+As of early 2026 Microsoft's Copilot had more than 150 million monthly active users.

 And it's not just developers.
 Across Microsoft 365 and Power Platform, AI agents are being used to automate workflows in HR, sales, customer service and finance.
 More than 230,000 organizations – including 90% of the Fortune 500 – have built custom AI tools using Copilot Studio, creating more than 1 million agents last quarter alone.